LailaAlMadhagi/XAS_analysis/README.md

 SOFTWARE OVERVIEW

 This software is the start of automating the computational pipeline or workflow for XAS Analysis.
-There are python 3 scripts for each state of matter ie, gas, liquid and solid, however the experimental spectra peak fitting (E2) is the same for all these states.
+There are python 4 scripts for each state of matter ie, gas, liquid and solid, however the experimental spectra peak fitting (E2) and the comparison (C1) are the same for all these states.
 The initial of each of these states is used at the start of a script name to indicate what the script is used for.
 The scripts that make up this pipeline is in its own directory.
 These are:

 E1: Experimental spectra background noise subtraction and normalization.
 This is still to be implemented as a deep learning problem.